apify/actor-vector-database-integrations/README.md

 - Change snake_case to camelCase in all the Actors
 - Test all the Actors
 - Test all the embeddings
+- How to handle large sentence-transformers models?
+Save them to KV store to have them handy?

 ## Code
 Contains the core functionality for all the vector databases and integrations.